LittleLittleCloud/StepWise/README.md

 ## Examples
 You can find more examples in the [examples](./example) directory.

+## Dependency Management between Steps
+### Step Dependency
+In StepWise, you can define dependencies between steps using the `[DependsOn]` attribute.
+This ensures that a step is executed only after its dependencies have been satisfied.

+> [!Note]
+> Prevent circular dependencies between steps, otherwise, the workflow engine will remind you with an exception.

+### Variable Dependency
+Variable dependencies of a step means that the step requires certain variables to be available in the context before it can be executed.
+If all variable dependencies are met, the step can be executed in parallel with other steps that don't have dependencies on it.
+In StepWise, variable dependencies are the input parameters of a step.

+> [!Note]
+> `[FromStep]` attribute doesn't affect the step dependency.
+It is used to pass the output of one step as input to another step.

+StepWise automatically manages dependencies between Steps:
+- Use the `[DependsOn]` attribute to specify dependencies between Steps.
+- The StepwiseEngine resolves these dependencies and ensures Steps are executed in the correct order.

+## Parallel Execution

+StepWise supports parallel execution of steps that do not have step dependencies on each other.
+This can significantly improve the performance of your workflows by executing independent steps concurrently.

 ## `StepWiseEngine`
 `StepWiseEngine` is the core component of StepWise that manages the execution of workflows.
 It uses a consumer-producer approach to execute steps in the correct order while handling dependencies between steps and parallel execution when possible.
-For a deep dive into `StepWiseEngine`, see the [documentation](./docs/DeepDiveToStepWiseEngine.md).
+You can visit this [documentation](./docs/DeepDiveToStepWiseEngine.md) to learn more about how the `StepWiseEngine` works.

 ## Primitives